 In this brief article, we will try to give new life to those coffee grounds you no longer have a use for.
-After having an amazing cup of coffee you are left over with some used coffee grounds, but instead of throwing them away you can reap some great benefits from them.
-So, next time when you make espresso, knock the grounds into your espresso knock box, and not in the garbage bin.
+After having an amazing cup of coffee you are leftover with some used coffee grounds, but instead of throwing them away, you can reap some great benefits from them.
+So, next time when you make espresso, puck the grounds into your espresso knock box, and not in the garbage bin.
 Below are the amazing uses for coffee grounds that we generally throw away.

-- Fertilizer: Coffee grounds are rich in nitrogen which helps plants grow better and has a real positive outcome for any plants you may be growing.
+- Coffee Grounds for Plants as Fertilizer: Coffee grounds are rich in nitrogen which helps plants grow better and has a real positive outcome for any plants you may be growing.
 Just add it to the soil and it will add nitrogen plus it will help with the pH balance.
-Overall coffee will help keeping your soil rich, check the next use.
+Overall coffee will help to keep your soil rich, check the next use.

 - Worm Attractor: It’s a weird use but worms are attracted to coffee, and if you use it as fertilizer, they will come and help with the fertilization process, which is always a plus.
 Worms will keep the earth beneath your plants healthy.
 Worms are rather good for the soil and they should always be welcomed.